-15.5.3 Applying special behavior before processing
+15.6.3 Applying special behavior before processing

-ocrmypdf.pluginspec.validate(pdfinfo: PdfInfo, options: argparse.Namespace) \rightarrow None Called to give a plugin an opportunity to review options and pdfinfo.

-options contains the "work order" to process a particular file. pdfinfo contains information about the input file obtained after loading and parsing.
+ocrmypdf.pluginspec.validate(pdfinfo: PdfInfo, options: Namespace) \rightarrow None options contains the "work order" to process a particular file. pdfinfo contains information about the input file obtained after loading and parsing.
 The plugin may modify the options.
 For example, you could decide that a certain type of file should be treated with options.force_ocr = True based on information in its pdfinfo.